kuriboshi/lips/README.md

 The old C code has been modernised and gradually parts have been converted to C++.
-Originally the lisp shell part was meant to be a separate extension to a more generic, embedable lisp interpreter.
+Originally the lisp shell part was meant to be a separate extension to a more generic, embeddable lisp interpreter.
 However, that goal was never fully realised.
-That goal is now a priority and I view the shell extension as an example of how the embedable lisp interpreter can be used.
+That goal is now a priority and I view the shell extension as an example of how the embeddable lisp interpreter can be used.

 # Requirements